barryclark/jekyll-now/_posts/2020-11-27-social-collaboration.md

 ## 3. Guest Speaker: Kyle Marshall
 ### Questions for Kyle!
 Submit questions in the `breakfast-club` Slack channel and upvote your faves.
+Note: he doesn't have access to the Slack team.

 ---